FAQs - Medical Education Unit

 What types of education and training opportunities are provided?

 Each regional hospital has ongoing education and training for interns, RMOs and registrars.
-The site DCT and MEO organise / provide an education calendar which includes a variety of formats; lectures, tutorials, grand rounds, junior doctor meetings, journal clubs and simulation education (e.g ALS2, PLS, simulation-based workshops).
+The site DCT and MEO organise / provide an education calendar which includes a variety of formats; lectures, tutorials, grand rounds, junior doctor meetings, journal clubs and simulation education (e.g. Advanced Life Support 2, Paediatric Life Support, simulation-based workshops).
 Each WACHS region hosts an Emergency Medicine Education and Training (EMET) hub which provides predominantly simulation and scenario-based training opportunities in emergency, critical care and trauma medicine.

 Junior doctors are provided with protected teaching coordinated by the regional Medical Education Unit.
 The smaller clinical teams in rural hospitals also provide more one-on-one learning opportunities and increased scope for procedural skills practice such as lumbar punctures, chest drains and ultrasound guided cannula insertion.